haonen/Harris-Coding-Lab/README.md

 a tabular dataset and (2) of class **tbl**, pronounced tibble.
 Tibbles inherit the dataframe class and can be considered a modern version of the dataframe with convenient defaults.

 - notes: read_csv() is different from read.csv().
-The former can keep all the zeros in data frame,  for example, value"001" will be kept in read_csv() while being presented as "1" in read.csv().
+The former can keep all the zeros in data frame, but the latter will change the characters in data frame into numeric type automatically.
+For example, value"001" will be kept in read_csv() while being presented as "1" in read.csv().
 So, it is better to use read_csv().

 ```ruby
 #Assignment1:DoT FARS data#